Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 Dynamic programming (DP) is an algorithmic paradigm used to solve complex problems by breaking them into simpler, overlapping subproblems.
 It is especially powerful for multi-stage decision processes, where the final solution is built step by step from solutions to smaller subproblems.

+#### 1. DP Amenability: Multi-Stage Decision Process
+Many optimization problems can be naturally divided into stages.
+In a typical multi-stage decision process:

+- **Stages:** The problem is divided into NNN stages.
+- **Decision Options:** At each stage, you have ddd possible decisions.
+- **Brute-Force Complexity:** Without DP, you might explore O(dN)O(d^N)O(dN) possible decision sequences.
+- **Dynamic Programming Advantage:** DP avoids redundant work by storing intermediate results and building the overall solution efficiently.

 DP Amenability: Multi Stage Decision Process
 - N stages
 - d decision choices per stage